The Full accident report can be read here. (Department of Transport)

 incoming

-voltage as a command to move to the "crossover" position, and did so.
+voltage polarity as a command move to the "crossover" or "reverse" position

-The detection mechanism correctly reported "crossover" - this was reversed
+The detection mechanism correctly reported "crossover" to the

-at the repeater, and the main signalling logic (correctly) took the incoming
+and the main signalling logic (correctly) took the incoming dc

 signal to mean that the points were locked in the "straight ahead" position.

 allowed him to do so.
-The train on the Up line started off immediately
+The train on the Up line (650 yards away from points 316) started off immediately

-(the other driver was trying to figure out why the points were set for
+The other driver at signal L36 and facing crossover points 316 was trying to figure out why the facing points had moved for a

-At the time of my writing this (2005), Farnley Junction has long since been
+At the time of my writing this (2005), Farnley Junction industrial branch has long since been

 The junction once served a branch line about a mile long to a large steel